 Wisdom Tooth Extraction

-- After the application of anesthesia, the dentist will slightly trim the dense bone surrounding the tooth.
+- After the application of anaesthesia, the dentist will slightly trim the dense bone surrounding the tooth

 The average cost of wisdom tooth extraction in Melbourne is $333.96, which is the most expensive nationwide.
 In Melbourne’s surrounding suburbs, the prices range: